DevExpress/devextreme-vue/README.md

 <dx-text-box @focusIn="text = 'focused!'" />
 ```
 The full list of a component events you can find in Events section of each DevExtreme widget API Reference (e.g. [TexBox events](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTextBox/Events/)).

+## <a name="type-checks"></a>Type Checks ##
+DevExtreme Vue provides [Prop Validation and Type Checks](https://vuejs.org/v2/guide/components-props.html#Prop-Validation).
+That means each DevExtreme Vue Component specifies the types and acceptable values for its props.
+If such constraints are broken, Vue will produce a console warning (if using the development build).

 ## <a name="data-layer-and-utils"></a>DevExtreme Data Layer and Utils ##
 The DevExtreme includes a [Data Layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/) and [Utils](https://js.devexpress.com/Documentation/ApiReference/Common/utils/) which can be helpfull in different scenarios.